The Importance of Data Observability

 Observability is a key pillar of modern data management and selecting the right tools to ensure the highest levels of performance is an important decision.
 With the rise of cloud-native technologies, the number of observability tools available has grown exponentially.

 Utilizing the correct observability tools can have a tangible impact on key business metrics and make downtimes easier to manage.
-Many of these tools offer free or low-cost plans that bring tremendous value with minimal effort.
+Many of these observability tools offer free or low-cost plans that bring tremendous value with minimal effort.
 Therefore, it is worthwhile to look closer at the observability stack when deciding which options would be best for each organization.
-Determining the proper tools can be dependent on various factors like technology used and scope of issues, as well as practical matters such as budget and size.
+Determining the proper observability tools can be dependent on various factors like technology used and scope of issues, as well as practical matters such as budget and size.
 We believe this article then provides information to assess needs accurately and select suitable observability tools that could benefit any company.